AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 In addition, you can access Adobe Campaign Web key help pages from the **Learning** section of the page.

+### About link

-At the bottom of the page, the **[!UICONTROL About]** link provides details about your instances versions, both the client console and the Web User Interface, as well as the installed packages.
-This information is important for troubleshooting.
+At the bottom of the page, the **[!UICONTROL About]** link provides details about your Adobe Campaign instance.

+The **Instance** section provides key information about your console client,including both the **version** and the associated **build** number.

+* The **version** refers to the official release you are using
+* The **build** refers to a specific iteration of that version

+Both version and build numbers are crucial for troubleshooting, as they help determine exactly what features, fixes, or issues are present in your environment.

+The **Web** section displays the version of your Campaign Web User Interface, with the last update date of it, if available.
+This helps track changes or improvements made to the Campaign Web User Interface.

+The **Installed packages** section lists all the modules, features and integrations present in your instance.
+These packages extend Adobe Campaign's functionality, allowing it to perform specialized tasks such as integrating with other Adobe solutions or enabling specific workflows.
+Given the large number of packages, you can do a research within this section to quickly check if a particular module is installed in your instance.

 ![](assets/about.png){zoomable="yes"}